US and Russia face deep differences ahead of Ukraine talks | Politics

 - United States

+The Geneva talks, which are to be led on the U.S. side by senior State Department officials, are slated to be followed by Russia-NATO Council talks and a meeting of the Organization for Security and Co-operation in Europe.

-Biden is scheduled to speak by phone Sunday with Ukraine President Volodymyr Zelenskyy.
+Biden is scheduled to speak by phone Sunday with Ukrainian President Volodymyr Zelenskyy.
 The two leaders plan to review preparations for the upcoming diplomatic engagements, according to the White House.

 A top Putin aide on Friday reinforced that Russia stands by its demands for written security guarantees.
-Moscow wants it codified that any future expansion of NATO must exclude Ukraine and other former Soviet bloc countries and demands that the bloc remove offensive weaponry from countries in the Russian neighbourhood.
+Moscow wants it codified that any future expansion of NATO must exclude Ukraine and other former Soviet countries and demands that the alliance remove offensive weaponry from countries in the Russian neighbourhood.

-The seemingly unrealistic rhetoric has made some in Washington question of how effective talks can be.
+The seemingly unrealistic rhetoric has made some in Washington question how effective talks can be.

 “We believe the United States should, in closest consultation with its NATO allies and with Ukraine, take immediate steps to affect the Kremlin's cost-benefit calculations before the Russian leadership opts for further military escalation,” the group wrote.
 “Such a response would include a package of major and painful sanctions that would be applied immediately if Russia assaults Ukraine.
 Ideally, the outline of these sanctions would be communicated now to Moscow, so that the Kremlin has a clear understanding of the magnitude of the economic hit it will face.''
 The Russians for their part continue to make the case that they are facing an existential threat with Ukraine.